-To wrap up this preamble, I want to stress that if you initially think that digital photography is too confusing or too technical for you, you're in very good company.
+To wrap up this preamble, we want to stress that if you initially think that digital photography is too confusing or too technical for you, you're in very good company.
 Everyone finds this stuff a little mind-boggling at first.
-So take it slowly, experimenting with just one or two new camera settings or techniques at first.
-Then, each time you go on a photo outing, make it a point to add one or two more shooting skills to your repertoire.
+Take it slowly, experimenting with just one or two new camera settings or techniques at first.
+Then, every time you go on a photo outing, make it a point to add one or two more shooting skills to your repertoire.
+Playfulness with your camera is encouraged!

-I know that it's hard to believe when you're just starting out, but it really won't be long before everything starts to come together.
+We know that it's hard to believe when you're just starting out, but it truly isn't long before everything starts to come together.
 With some time, patience, and practice, you'll soon wield your camera like a pro, dialing in the necessary settings to capture your creative vision almost instinctively.

-So without further ado, I invite you to grab your camera, a cup of whatever it is you prefer to sip while you read, and start exploring the rest of this book.
-Your Rebel T1i/500D is the perfect partner for your photographic journey, and I thank you for allowing me, through this book, to serve as your tour guide.
+Without further ado, we invite you to grab your camera and a cup of whatever it is you prefer to sip while you read and then start exploring the rest of this book.
+Your Rebel T2i/550D is the perfect partner for your photographic journey, and Julie and Dan thank you for allowing them, in this book, to serve as your tour guides.